daormar/debasher/doc/design_doc_resident.md

   ended instead).
 Reasoned from the code, not run.
 Numbering the rounds from outside, with the epoch in the trigger, would fix it (see Future work, section 7).
+- **A port that only a source writes to never carries a marker.** A round waits for the marker of every input port that is not a control port, and a source is outside the program, so it sends none: the round never closes, the node writes no checkpoint and its input log is not pruned until it reaches `INPUT_LOG_MAX_BYTES`, which is an error.
+Found on 2026-09-21 and checked with a real run: a node with a data port written from outside and a control port, a `start_snapshot` on the control port, and no checkpoint after 3 s.
+Declaring the data port in `CONTROL_PORTS` makes the round close, but that is only a workaround, since that list is for ports that carry commands.
+Two ways are open, not decided, to be discussed: (a) declare such ports apart (a proposed `EXTERNAL_PORTS`, exempt from rounds), so that a round never depends on the outside; (b) require the source to write the marker, which works (checked with a real run: with the source writing the `BARRIER` of epoch 0 into the port, the round closes and the checkpoint is written) but makes rounds depend on the
+  outside: a person writing by hand, or a program that ignores the protocol, leaves the round open, and the source must write the epoch that the initiator chose (see the previous item).
+They combine: under (a), a marker that a source which knows the protocol writes into an exempt port would be accepted like any other (reasoned from `_on_barrier`, not run).
 - **A crash during a round** aborts it, and the mechanism is not designed.
 What
   exists: a node that comes back has no round open, and the next round of a newer epoch replaces a round that another node was left with open (section 2).